gabrieldausque/hermes/docs/markdown/HomeBullMQJob.md

 [Home](./Home.md) > [BullMQJob](HomeBullMQJob.md)

-# Hermes - TopicService : All Resources
+# Hermes - Bull MQ Job : All Resources
 >All resources from Source code for JobManagement using BullMQ, including example

 ## What it does

-TODO
+The bullmq-job module is a nodejs library to use with [@hermes/job](HomeJob.md) module, to use [bullmq](https://www.npmjs.com/package/bullmq) implementation that relies on redis under the JobManager facade.

+NB : for more details on JobManager, see [Jobs](HomeJob.md) home

 ## Installation